vicenteherrera/falco-e2e-tests/README.md

 # Check summary log
 cat ./logs/summary.log

-# Just execute test on existing cluster
+# Just execute test on existing cluster any number of times
 ./tests.sh
 ```

 ## Configuration

 See variable definitions at the beginning of the `bootstrap.sh` script.

-## Caveats

-When re-running tests, a successful run without re-creating the cluster will populate the Falco log with entries that will be detected on next runs for 5 minutes, even if the new runs fails.
-It is planned to fix this.

 ## Prerequisites